-Multi-agent simulation is the core of the analytical and decision support tools I build to help decision makers to gain insight into the problems they face; to design policies, plans, procedures and programs and to evaluate their effectiveness.
+I build model-based decision support tools to help decision makers to gain insight into the problems they face; to design policies, plans, procedures and programs and to evaluate their effectiveness.